ayu-g22/DriveGuardian/README.md

 ### 1. **Frontend Setup**

-- Open the `DriveMe` folder in your preferred code editor.
+- Open the `DriveGuardian` folder in your preferred code editor.
 - Navigate to the `frontend` directory in your terminal: cd frontend
   Install the necessary dependencies: